• Blog

 • »

-• Employee Engagement: Your 2023 Guide to Better Productivity
+• Employee Engagement: Your 2024 Guide to Best Practices (Plus Video Tips That Work)

 Bad news for companies battling workplace burnout, high turnover, and plummeting productivity.
-According to Gallup’s latest report, employee engagement has dropped for the first time in over 10 years — with just 34% of employees now qualifying as “engaged.”
+According to this employee engagement report from Gallup, just 34% of employees qualified as "engaged."

 What is employee engagement?